 Lobbying and public affairs in the EU (English)

 Does decision-making on a European and international level fascinate you?
-Have you always wondered just what goes on in the hallowed halls of Parliament?
+Have you always wondered just what goes on in the in the Brussels Bubble?
 Is lobbying really what the world would have you believe: a game of backroom politics and interest groups thinking only of themselves?
 Or is lobbying actually an essential part of decision making, ensuring that our interests are represented, too?
 If you just answered “Yes” to any of the questions above, then this module (in the form of a minor) is for you!
-In 10 weeks, you will be taught the basics of lobbying, what it means to write a lobbying plan and how to get your ideas heard by the right people so that they might become reality.
+In 10 weeks, you will be taught the basics of lobbying, what it means to write a lobbying proposal and how to get your ideas heard by the right people so that they might become reality.
 You will be taught that it’s not just what you write, but also how you write it, how you present it, and where to find the people at the right moment.
-Through a combination of interactive training, theoretical instruction and practical application, you will research, write and effectively defend your lobbying plan.
+Through a combination of interactive training, theoretical instruction and practical application, you will research, develop and effectively defend your lobbying proposal.

 The examination of the first-year programme has to be completed successfully.